turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v3.md

 * **4:**
   - Team has successfully achieved 90%+ test coverage of all components
-  - All async functionality is mocked
+  - All async functionality is stubbed and tested
   - Async tests cover happy & sad paths
-  - All unit tests are in place, including conditional rendering
+  - All application views are tested
-  - All integration tests are in place, tested from the correct component
+  - All user flows are tested
 * **3:**
-  - All unit tests are in place & passing, including any conditional rendering
+  - All application views are tested
-  - All integration tests are in place, tested from the correct component
+  - All user flows are tested
-  - Happy path async functionality is tested
+  - Happy path async functionality is stubbed and tested
 * **2:**
-  - Most unit tests are in place & passing
+  - Most application views are testeed
-  - A valid attempt is made at integration testing; some integration tests may be in the wrong place (aka, attempted to be done by a component that cannot actually "see"/access all the necessary functionality/data)
+  - A valid attempt is made at testing user flows; some flows may be missing or incomplete
   - Little or no attempt at async testing was made
 * **1:**
-  - Many unit tests are missing/failing
+  - Many application views tests are missing/failing
-  - Little or no attempt is made at integration testing
+  - Little or no attempt is made at testing user flows
   - Little or no attempt is made at async testing
   - There are obvious, large gaps in testing app functionality